Lexington Market station (Metro SubwayLink)

-Station layout
+Accessibility

+The station is compliant with the Americans with Disabilities Act of 1990.
+There is a single elevator at the Saratoga Street entrance, but no elevator at the Lexington Street entrance.
+Due to the lack of redundant elevators, wheelchair users cannot use the station in the event that the elevator is not operational.

 Artwork

 The concrete beams above the station platform are decorated with a ceramic mosaic created by Baltimore artist Patricia Alexander for a commission of $68,300.

 Bus connections

 The station has two entrances, one on Lexington Street and one on Saratoga Street.
 The Lexington Street entrance is located directly across from the main entrance to Lexington Market.
 The Saratoga Street entrance is a block away, and is located at the stops for bus routes: